bytesatwork/bytewiki/docs/source/softwaredevelopment.rst

 How to modify the image
 ---------------------------

--  **bytesatwork delivers tips for customizing an image**

   The image recipes can be found in :guilabel:`~/workdir/<machine name>/<yocto version>/sources/meta-bytesatwork/recipes-core/images`

-  This is relative to where you started you repo command to check out all the sources.
+  This is relative to where you started the :guilabel:`repo` command to fetch all the sources.

   Edit the minimal-image recipe :guilabel:`bytesatwork-minimal-image.bb`